 Siri can also read out your text messages and you can reply via dictation.
 Siri works with the buttons and mics placed in your car, just like you're making a normal hands-free call.
-Shout 'Hey Siri' or press the 'talk' button on your steering wheel and Siri will spring into life.
+Shout 'Hey Siri' or press the 'talk' button on your steering wheel, and Siri will spring into life.
 You can't actually see messages on your car's display while using the CarPlay version of the app.
-This is a deliberate safety measure to stop you getting distracted.
+This is a deliberate safety measure to prevent you being distracted.

 The Phone app is mirrored in CarPlay just as you'd expect.
 The icons are familiar and you can make calls, see missed calls, recent callers and also access your voicemail.
 You can punch in numbers through the car's touchscreen, just as you would do on an iPhone or you can ask Siri to call people using voice commands.

 CarPlay can tap straight into your Apple Music collection.
-Although the layout isn't a spitting image of what you're used to seeing on an iPhone, many of the icons are copied straight across and you can navigate through different elements, from basic track selection, to speed scrolling through an alphabetised list of artists.
+Although the layout isn't a true image of what you're used to seeing on an iPhone, many of the icons are copied straight across and you can navigate through different elements, from basic track selection to speed-scrolling, through an alphabetised list of artists.

-You can even stream Apple's Beats 1 online radio station over a wi-fi or mobile network (rmember, data charges may apply).
+You can even stream Apple's Beats 1 online radio station over a wi-fi or mobile network (remember, data charges may apply).

 So there you have it.
 What do you think?
 Will your next car have CarPlay installed, or will you be sticking to more traditional methods such as Bluetooth streaming and Google Maps?
-Let us know with a comment below.
+Let us know with a comment.

 See all our Apple reviews